deltachat/deltachat-node-legacy/README.md

 deltachat.mrmailbox_send_text_msg(mailbox, chat_id, "Hi, here is my first message!");
 ```

-There are many more functions available dealing with contacts, messages, and the mailbox.
+There are many more functions available that further manage and retrieve contacts, messages, and chats.
 Learn about all of the functions in API in the [deltachat C documentation](https://deltachat.github.io/deltachat-core/html/).

 ## License
 GPLv3